Batad Rice Terraces

 Ahitulu Rituals of Batad, Ifugao

-Ifugao, Philippines — Last week, I joined PHILTOA and other members of the Media in a Weekend Warrior Heritage Caravan.
-In light of the upcoming Philippine Travel Mart 2012, PHILTOA has recently been intensifying its campaign for the conservation of heritage sites in the country trough Voluntourism.
+Ifugao, Philippines — Last week, I had the excellent opportunity to join PHILTOA and fellow members of the media for an immersive Weekend Warrior Heritage Caravan.
+As the Philippine Travel Mart approaches, PHILTOA has been ramping up its efforts to promote the conservation of our country’s treasured heritage sites through the innovative concept of Voluntourism.

 Batad Rice Terraces - A closer look